pierrepo/m1disco23/irina.md

 $$\left( \sum_{k=1}^n a_k b_k \right)^2 \leq \left( \sum_{k=1}^n a_k^2 \right) \left( \sum_{k=1}^n b_k^2 \right)$$

 This is the last line of the file !!
+And I changed it !